|Arms of John Murray, 4th Earl of Dunmore, Governor|

 Of 800 slaves who signed up in anticipation of being freed, only 300 survived the battle.
 They retreated for safety to the British ship (the Otter), and the majority then contracted smallpox and died from it.

 (Murray) coat of arms (R)–azure three

-This is another piece of evidence that the stars in the Stars and Stripes flag could have originated in Scotland, using the blue of the cross of St. Andrew.
+This is another piece of evidence that the stars in the Stars and Stripes flag could have originated from the Murray arms, with the blue field from the cross of St. Andrew.
 The would have been picked up by the Washington family, which lived just south of the border with Scotland, for the coats of arms of George Washington's first knighted ancestor.
 He used the five-pointed stars but in red, the color of the English St. George cross.

 I have corresponded with there Scottish heraldic authorities and they raised the question – why would a sworn enemy mimic an opponent's arms?
 (My thesis is that the Washington family adopted the Murray shield and altered the tincture from blue to red (azure to gules).
 Yet the United States adopted the East India Company stripes and the Continental Army initially flew stripes with the Union Jack in the canton...